All Episodes

 I would have had I known about it.

-But point is while all these Democrats on television, the drive-by media types, are worried to debt that their party's dropping the ball, the exact thing they want to happen is not only happening, it has been happening for years.
+But point is, while all these Democrats on television, the drive-by media types are worried to death that their party's dropping the ball, the exact thing they want to happen is not only happening, it has been happening for years, in some cases, decades.

-More Americans now view energy as a serious concern than at the low point of the 1979 energy crisis, according to a political analysis of historic Gallup polls.
+More Americans now view energy as a serious concern than at the low point of the 1979 energy crisis, according to a politico analysis of historic Gallup polls.

 And the percentage of voters who consider energy issues very important in determining their vote has also risen dramatically since the last election.

-54% October 2004, 77% in uh a recent uh poll released by the uh Pugh Research Center for the People and the press.
+54% October 2004, 77% in a recent poll released by the Pew Research Center for the People and the press.

 Distress over gas prices could hardly come at a worse time for Republicans, it says.

-Voters usually blame a poor economy on the party party.
+Voters usually blame a poor economy on the partly the party.

 Voters usually blame a poor economy on the party that controls the presidency.

-And there are few more potent reminders of hard economic times and the high cost of fuel at the pump.
+And there are few more potent reminders of hard economic times than the high cost of fuel at the pump.

-Thus far, it's McCain who has been most who has most suffered from the imitation f well what that limitation, I think this is, on an issue that three in four registered voters believe to be very important.
+Thus far, it's McCain who has been most, sorry, who has most suffered from the imitation, well, that limitation, I think this is, on an issue that three in four registered voters believe to be very important.

 It is the Republicans who are taking the heat.